sumbach/modern-cljs/doc/tutorial-19.md

   ...)
 ```

-> NOTE 13: Obviously, as group-id you should use your clojars' group
+> NOTE 13: Obviously, you should use your clojars group-id, not mine.
-> name, not mine.

 ### Light the fire

-You're now ready to light the fire again for verifying if everything
+You're now ready to light the fire again to verify that everything
-is still working as expected by issuing the usual `lein clean-test!`
+is still working as expected; issuing the usual `lein clean-test!`
 alias command:

 ```bash